Understanding Bank Drop Scams: Prevention and Protection

 Another measure that banks can take is to implement two-factor authentication or "2FA."
 This involves using an additional layer of security, such as a one-time password or biometric identification, to verify the user's identity.
 This helps to prevent unauthorized access to the customer's account and reduces the risk of fraudulent activity.

-Banks can also implement a digital identity solution that uses advanced device identification to identify users accurately and detect online threats quickly.
-One such solution is Fingerprint—a device identification solution that helps prevent fraud, improve user experiences, and better understand traffic by identifying visitors across the web.
+Banks can also implement a device intelligence solution that uses advanced device identification to identify users accurately and detect online threats quickly.
+One such solution is Fingerprint—a device intelligence solution that helps prevent fraud, improve user experiences, and better understand traffic by identifying visitors across the web.